Skip to Main Content

 • can publish assignments but not the whole course; can import into and export from a course.

-• This is the default and recommended role for faculty being added to a course, as well as what we use for observations unless otherwise requested.
+• This is the default and recommended role for faculty being added to a course.

-• Tutor: Access to assignments and other course materials without access to student information.
+• Tutor: Access to assignments and other course materials with access to minimal student information.

 • Student: Permissions to view whatever is published in a course and submit assignments; no permission to edit anything unless granted.

 • Guest: The most restrictive access, this cuts down privileges to the bare minimum.
-For translators, accreditation personnel, etc.
+For translators and other external service personnel.

 Requirements